wp-plugins/decategorizer/readme.txt

 **Changelog:**

-0.7 = may 30th 2009 :
+0.7.1 = may 30th 2009 :
-- additional options on the permalnik settings page in admin
-- you can create a list of paths which will be ignored by the paging redirection (thanks Travis!)
+- additional options on the permalnik settings page in admin. now you can create a list of paths which will be ignored by the paging redirection (thanks Travis!) => _WORDPRESS 2.7 AND UP ONLY_

 0.6.3 = may 17th 2009 :
 - fixed a bug with 301 redirections not respecting the user added